Navigation

 Job creation and development of new skills

-Continue to apply the social clause to protect employment in the contracts for emergency services on networks and services relating to customer management (except for insourcing situations).
+Continue to apply the social clause to protect employment in contracts for emergency services on networks and services relating to customer management (except for insourcing situations).
 8

 Resilience and adaptation to climate change:

-• Electricity service resilience: 54.8 km of network made compliant in 2023, equal to 81% of the overall electricity resilience plan (57% by 2022).
+• Electricity service resilience: 67.5 km of network made compliant in 2024, 100% of the overall electricity resilience plan.

 OBJECTIVES, PERFORMANCE AND TARGETS